 Economic difficulties in Korea or increases in corporate reorganizations and bankruptcies could result in layoffs and higher unemployment.
 Such developments could lead to social unrest and substantially increase government expenditures for unemployment compensation and other costs for social programs.
-According to statistics from the Korea National Statistical Office, the unemployment rate increased from 3.7% in 2017 to 3.8% in 2018 and 2019 and 4.5% in 2020.
+According to statistics from the Korea National Statistical Office, the unemployment rate increased from 3.8% in 2018 and 2019 to 4.5% in 2020 and 3.7% in 2021.
 Further increases in unemployment and any resulting labor unrest in the future could adversely affect our operations, as well as the operations of many of our customers and their ability to repay their loans, and could adversely affect the financial condition of Korean companies in general, depressing the price of their securities.
-Furthermore, the government's privatization plan with respect to us contemplates the sale of its remaining ownership interest in us to one or more third parties, which may lead to labor unrest among our employees.
-See "Item 4.A.
-History and Development of the Company-Privatization Plan."
 Any of these developments may have an adverse effect on our financial condition and results of operations.